Object hashes with limitation on type of value

 QuantHash does role Associative, which provides the following routines:

 Associative is actually a parameterized role which can use different classes for keys and values.
-As seen above, by default it coerces to
+As seen at the top of the document, by default it coerces to

 Str for the key and uses a very generic